Volcanoes National Park Rwanda

 Rwenzori Batis

-The way you behave while in the forest for bird watching safari greatly determine the experience you will get and the number of birds you will be able to see, as it is known a good birder never chases a bird or even try flushing them from their hiding spot instead they allow them to appear on their own will.
-Control your movements while in the forest: as your walk through the forest always be careful of your movements, do not run aimless or even chase birds out of their nests.
-Careless acting amidst the forest will only scare away the birds and also endanger them.
-Recording and talking pictures of the birds is very much unavoidable but so as not to scare away the birds always switch off your cameras' flash light most especially in breeding season.
-Do not get too close to nests/ nesting colonies, this is not to alert birds and little chicks residing in the nests to danger and diseases.
-Getting too close to the birds is only allowed to only researchers who get to touch the eggs, most tourists are forbidden form touching the eggs because the birds do abandon the egged if touched.
-Do not throw rubbish in the forest.
-Respecting and conserving the environment is the most priority every one tourist should honor as the forest are habitants to the birds, always throw your rubbish in designated areas so as not to destroy bird sanctuaries.
-Always follow the rules and regulations given to you by the birding guide.
+The way you behave while on a bird-watching safari greatly determines the experience you will get and the number of birds you will be able to see, as it is known that a good birder never chases a bird or even tries flushing them from their hiding spot; instead, they allow them to appear on their own will.
+Control your movements while in the forest: as you walk through the forest, always be careful of your movements, do not run aimlessly or even chase birds out of their nests.
+Careless acting in the forest will only scare away the birds and also endanger them.Recording and taking pictures of the birds is unavoidable, but so as not to avoid scaring away the birds, always switch off your camera's flash light most especially in breeding season.

-Activies In Volcanoes National Park
+Activies in Volcanoes National Park

 Gorilla trekking safaris

-During gorilla trekking you will embark on your hikes to the different virunga mountains depending on the different gorilla groups that are assigned to you, for instance, the karisimbi gorilla group is found on mount karisimbi, the Ugenda gorilla family is usually found along the slopes of mount sabyinyo among other gorilla families.The gorilla trekking process in the park is quite interesting because you will get to see a number of attractions including the different bird species, the golden monkeys among other species.
+The gorilla trekking process in the park is quite interesting because you will get to see a number of attractions, including various bird species, golden monkeys, among other species.
 In the park, you will get to the bamboo trees where the gorillas are found, you will get to see the behavior of the gentle giants while in the wild, for instance, their feeding patterns you will see infants suckling the breasts of their mothers for food, you will also see them eating the bamboo trees which is quite an exhilarating experience to come in contact with the primates which you will see in an hour you get to spend with the gorillas, photography can also be carried out to keep exciting memories of your experience with the gentle giants.

 View Gorilla gorilla trekking in volcanoes national park